 In 1991, when the kiwi’s decline was first recognised, we knew very little.
 Since then, surveys and monitoring, research, and the development of new technologies have created a large array of information and tools.
-Today, the biggest leap forward in kiwi recovery is expected to come from new technologies that make predator control over large areas more effective and affordable.
+This data has been used to amend and adapt programmes as we go along, and has been crucial in the development of our Saving the Kiwi strategy.

 Who is doing it?